-Charmian Kittridge was the woman that became Jack London’s “mate woman” and life partner.
+Charmian Kittredge was the woman that became Jack London’s “mate woman” and life partner.
 She was born November 27, 1871 in Wilmington, CA, a suburb of Los Angeles.
-Her Mother died when she was 6 years old and she was raised by her Aunt Netta and Uncle Roscoe Eames in Oakland, CA.
+Her mother, Daisy Wiley Kittredge, died when she was 6 years old and she was raised by her Aunt Netta and Uncle Roscoe Eames in Oakland, CA.

 Home schooled by Netta, Charmian studied literature, geography, and art.
 She had a genuine love for music and had the discipline to train herself to become an accomplished pianist, organist and singer.
 Netta instilled the ideals of feminism, vegetarianism, socialism and a modern outlook on sexual activities.